-LAW 462.001T2 Close Corporatio ns Corporations: Fro om Beginning to End Term 1 🔽 Term 2 Florio Webber Workshop 1 CREDITS and 1 in Cross-listed to LAW 546C.002.
+LAW 462.001T2 Close Corporatio ns Corporations: From Beginnir ng to End 🗌 Term 1 🖌 Term 2 Florio Webber Workshop 1 CREDITS

+Cross-listed to LAW 546C.002.
 All year.
 Meets alternate weeks.
 Total credit value for this workshop is 3 (2 in term 1 and 1 in term 2).
 (See 462.001T2) CHANGE: Evaluation method updated.

+CHANGE.
+Evaluation method u

+See above description.

-See abo ve description. senior a compan matters.
-NorthWe Course, Shannoi diversifie years of years in at Borde (Environ voluntee Cassandra Florio (B.A., First Class Honours in Economics (McGill University 2006), J.D.
+Cassandra Florio (B.A., First Class Honours in Economics (McGill University 2006), J.D.
 (University of Toronto 2010)) is a senior associate in the Corporate Commercial Group of Borden Ladner Gervais LLP, dealing primarily with private company mergers and acquisitions and corporate finance transactions, as well as general corporate and commercial matters.
 Cassandra began her practice at Paul Weiss in New York, and has completed in-house secondments with Pacific NorthWest LNG and BC Hydro.
 Cassandra has been a recurring guest lecturer with the Professional Legal Training Course, and was recognized in the 2022 and 2023 editions of Best Lawyers: Ones to Watch in Canada for corporate law.

 Shannon D. Webber currently holds the role of Vice-President, General Counsel at West Fraser Timber Co Ltd., a diversified wood products company listed on the TSX and the NYSE.
 Before joining West Fraser, Shannon has several years of experience in senior leadership roles in the renewable energy and mining sectors.
 Shannon practised for ten years in the areas of securities and capital markets, corporate finance, mergers & acquisitions, mining, and corporate law at Borden Ladner Gervais LLP.
 She holds a Bachelor of Laws from Osgoode Hall Law School and a Bachelor of Science (Environmental Chemistry) from Simon Fraser University.
 Shannon is actively involved in the North Vancouver community volunteering in various youth sport programs, including a current role as President and Director of the North Shore Minor Lacrosse Association.
-LAW 463.001 Securities Regula ation ✓ Term 1 Peihani Lecture 3 CREDITS Cross-l isted with LAW 576.001. focus or understa n the British Col anding of the leg · umbia context.
-The magal and regulatory fran ain objective of the conework governing the on of capital markets in ourse is to provide stude issuance and trade of stakeover bids, as well a nts with a broad securities.
-This inc cludes

-In is is a specialized corporate law course focusing on the regulation of capital markets in Canada, with a particular focus on the British Columbia context.
+This is a specialized corporate law course focusing on the regulation of capital markets in Canada, with a particular focus on the British Columbia context.
 The main objective of the course is to provide students with a broad understanding of the legal and regulatory framework governing the issuance and trade of securities.
 This includes public offerings, continuous disclosure obligations, insider trading, takeover bids, as well as public and private enforcement mechanisms for violations of securities laws.
 In addition to examining the existing regulatory framework, the course will also touch upon recent debates in securities regulation.
 More specifically, we will explore regulatory reforms following the financial crisis, ongoing efforts to establish a cooperative capital markets regulator, and improving the oversight of systemic risk in Canadian capital markets.